dealingwith/daniel-industries/_drafts/2024-10-09-the-trouble-with-tools.md

 </div>

 <aside markdown="1">
 This will also break down, however.
 Sometimes I _don't_ want those tasks in my Tasks DB, so it gets its own DB, often forgotten about.
-Or it is a software project hosted on GitHub, in which case I will use primarily use GitHub issues and Pull Requests, which I can then sync to a Notion DB, even though the latter has little utility at that point.
+Or it is a software project hosted on GitHub, in which case I will primarily use GitHub issues and Pull Requests, which I can then sync to a Notion DB, even though the latter has little utility at that point.
 </aside>

 This already sounds like a mess, and it is, but it's not so terrible I can't just fix it within the existing tool in question, or simply keep to some reliable system.
-The problem I struggle with on a daily basis is: _tasks can spawn from anywhere_.
+The problem I struggle with is twofold.

+### Tasks can spawn from anywhere

-1. While taking notes on my computer (Logseq)
-  - Logseq has a TODO block type, which is great.
+1. While taking notes on my computer (Logseq).
+Logseq has a TODO block type, which is great.
 Maybe too great.
 I will be journaling in the morning and want to quickly capture tasks as they come to mind.
-(I also know I will be spending the _most_ time in Logseq, so I trust them to stay in front of me, _but only for today_.)
+I also know I will be spending the _most_ time in Logseq, so I trust them to stay in front of me, _but only for today_.
 1. While away from my computer (Notion widget).
 Notion's Android widget is a great way to capture something into my Tasks DB.
 I almost never open the Notion app itself on my phone because it is awful.
 So the task goes into my "Inbox" view (no "status"), which might mean it sits dormant for anywhere between a day and forever.
-1. While away from my computer but taking notes on paper[^1].
+1. While away from my computer but taking notes on paper.
+I love using paper notebooks for the usual reasons, primarily because they are _not screens_.
+But there's no paper system that could properly manage my tasks.
+Just as with Logseq, I either get them into my Notion DB or they disappear into the past.
+Sometimes that's fine, but when it's not...

+### Task lists become overwhelming

+Boy, have I covered [this](https://daniel.industries/2021/01/26/in-defense-of-the-backlog/) [before](https://daniel.industries/2021/11/16/overload/).
+When it comes time to focus, nothing's worse than having 576 items peering out at you from that backlog you're trying not to think about.
+That, combined with the slow, clunky UX of Notion, has left me trying _all the things_ for a narrowed view of current priorities.

+- Long ago I used Trello and Taskpaper in concert, to great effect.
+I created a small Ruby script to pull from my Trello boards and generate a Taskpaper file, which I then referenced from my text editor of choice.
+I called it Trellopaper.
+- I created [Notionpaper](https://github.com/dealingwith/notionpaper) after switching from Trello to Notion (as bad as Notion has become, Trello had already been Atlassianed by the time I switched).

+For various reasons, this method stopped working as well for me.

+1. I wasn't in front of my computer as much
+1. Capture is still an issue--I have to go back to Notion
+1. Only works on my computer, not mobile without additional work
+1. Notion's flexibility meant that if I tweaked anything in Notion, I probably had to go fix something in my script

 <div markdown="1" class="small_img">
 ![](/assets/2024/10/tft4.png)
 </div>

-[^1]: Logseq has a mobile app in theory but getting it working flies right past a reasonable cost-benefit ratio and into the horizon.
-(This fact _almost_ got me to switch to Obsidian, which I attempted to make work for me over the better part of a week, but that is a story for a different post.)